 - "I am finally not just relying on my memory.
 Working through practice problems with a Tutor helped me demonstrate what I know."

 - "I was initially pretty resistant to the idea of meeting with a tutor for Step 1 because I thought that seeking help meant that I wasn't doing something right or that I was inadequate in some capacity, but after a couple of sessions, I quickly realized how flawed that mindset was.
 I began to realize that what I learned from the tutors and gained from my experience working with them was not something I could have achieved on my own, regardless of the amount of time and work I put in individually.

 Join our Team

 Are you interested in becoming a Student Development Tutor?
 Read on!
 Student Development Tutor positions are only for current College of Medicine - Phoneix medical students.

 - A sense of pride and accomplishment from supporting others in their learning

-- Increased mastery of content skills (great for Step 1 preparation)
+- Increased mastery of content skills (great for Step 1 readiness)

 - Development of leadership, communication and interpersonal skills

 - Excellent opportunity for professional development and learning facilitation experience

 - Paid position and paid training (beginning at $17.00/hour)

 - Level 2 or better in all behavioral competency areas

-- Knowledge of basic academic skills and the ability to demonstrate the successful application of these skills
+- Knowledge of basic academic skills and ability to demonstrate the successful application of these skills

 - Ability to work independently applying critical thinking and problem-solving skills